eyal0/OctoPrint-PrintTimeGenius/README.md

 ## Configuration

-After first installing, you should test that it works by going into settings and analyzing a file.
+After first installing, you must run M503 in order to import your printer's configuration.
+Next, you should test that the plugin works by going into settings and analyzing a file.
 Then look at the log and make sure that there are no errors.
 If you see errors, report them here.